jantobola/DDEngine/README.md

 DDEngine is a lightweight graphics engine written in C++ and Direct3D 11.
 It uses 3rd party libraries such as DirectXTK, DirectxTEX, AntTweakBar, Assimp, CEGUI.

-Main focus of the engine is to support easy development and testing of graphics algorithms and shaders.
+Main focus of the engine is to support easy development and testing of graphic algorithms and shaders.

 FEATURES
 --------